Accessibility Statement for the Student Chat (Unibuddy) website application

 Content that’s not within the scope of the accessibility regulations

-At this time, we do not believe that any content is outside the scope of the accessibility regulations.
+At this time, we believe no content is out with the scope of the accessibility regulations.

 What we are doing to improve accessibility

-We will continue to address the accessibility issues highlighted, working with the supplier, Unibuddy, to deliver a solution or suitable workaround.
-Unless specified otherwise, a complete solution or significant improvement will be in place for those items within our control by August 2023.
+We will continue to address the accessibility issues highlighted, working alongside the software suppliers for Unibuddy to deliver a solution or suitable workaround.
+Unless specified otherwise, a complete solution or significant improvement will be in place for those items within our control by July 2025.
+However, most of the issues are not within our control but sit with Unibuddy.
+We are in contact with Unibuddy to discuss how best to resolve these issues as soon as possible.

 Preparation of this accessibility statement